-Opening Hours: The castle is open from 9am until some time in the evening depending on the season.
+Opening Hours: Open from 9 am until some time in the evening, depending upon the season.

-Entrance Fees: Tickets cost HUF 1500 for adults and HUF 800 for pensioners, students and kids between the ages of fourteen and six.
-Children under six enter free.
-Feasts and tournaments cost extra.
+Entrance Fees: Tickets cost HUF 1500 for adults and HUF 800 for pensioners, students, and children 6 – 14 years of age.
+Kids under six enter free.
+Feasts and tournaments have extra fees.

 21. Kinizsi Castle (Nagyvázsonyi-vár)